apecloud/kubeblocks/docs/user_docs/cli/kbcli_bench_ycsb.md

       --driver string                      the driver of database -h, --help                               help for ycsb
       --host string                        the host of database
-      --insert-proportion int              the proportion of operations that are inserts --operation-count int                the number of operations to use during the run phase (default 1000) --password string                    the password of database
+      --insert-proportion int              the percentage of insert operations in benchmark --operation-count int                the number of operations to use during the run phase (default 1000) --password string                    the password of database
       --port int                           the port of database
-      --read-modify-write-proportion int   the proportion of operations that are read then modify a record --read-proportion int                the proportion of operations that are reads --record-count int                   the number of records to use (default 1000) --scan-proportion int                the proportion of operations that are scans --threads ints                       the number of threads to use (default [1]) --update-proportion int              the proportion of operations that are updates --user string                        the user of database
+      --read-modify-write-proportion int   the percentage of read-modify-write operations in benchmark, which read a record, modify it, and write it back
+      --read-proportion int                the percentage of read operations in benchmark --record-count int                   the number of records to use (default 1000) --scan-proportion int                the percentage of scan operations in benchmark --threads ints                       the number of threads to use (default [1]) --update-proportion int              the percentage of update operations in benchmark --user string                        the user of database
 ```